Jackysg2016/prankPro/README.md

 3.how to control your layout by Masonry.
 4.how torecord video by SCRecorder.
 5.how to display video by AvFoundation.
-6.how to connect to parse(that wont work...)
+6.how to connect to parse(that wont work...).
-7.how to write a custom view(a scrollbar)
+7.how to write a custom view(a scrollbar,a preview view).
 ...

 ## extra bounds